-A mild-mannered publisher reconnects online with his first love, reigniting long-forgotten memories and reentering the dark, magical, and dangerous secret passages of his youth, in this haunting novel by Pasi Ilmari Jääskeläinen.
+A mild-mannered publisher reconnects online with his first love, reigniting long-forgotten memories of the dark, magical, and dangerous secret passages of his youth in this haunting novel by Pasi Ilmari Jääskeläinen.

 A densely imagined, funny, and moving tale of survival and spiritual insurrection in a land of stifling gender conformity, from the queen of Finnish Weird, Johanna Sinisalo.

 A moody and atmospheric novel of criminal acts, family love, and loss from Finland’s most lyrical crime writer.